‘An interdisciplinary course on applied linguistics and language education.’

 Through this strand you will acquire the skills necessary for designing, conducting, analysing, interpreting and reporting a research study for thesis.

-The course is staffed by a team of established faculty members who provide teaching and supervision.
+The course is staffed by a core team of established members in the University who provide teaching and supervision.
 Other colleagues also contribute one-off lectures and tutorial support:

 We aim to foster future leaders in the field of second language education.
 Our graduates follow a wide range of professional options, including: